-Auto Invoice import process performs numerous validations to create Receivable transaction (Invoice/Credit Note).
-If Auto Invoice identifies any error, then it rejects the entire batch of records.
+The auto Invoice import process performs numerous validations to create Receivable transactions (Invoice/Credit Note).
+Auto Invoice rejects the entire batch of records if it identifies any error.
 These errors are identified in the Execution report.
 This report should be notified to process owners.
 Receivable provides UI to correct any errored data in the interface table.

-Errors can be due to inaccurate data from the source system like wrong customer name or SKU, or currency or wrong mapping in the staging table to derive some fields from creating Receivable Transaction like Ledger ID or Business Unit ID.
+Errors can be due to inaccurate data from the source system, like wrong customer name, SKU, or currency, or wrong mapping in the staging table to derive some fields from creating Receivable Transaction like Ledger ID or Business Unit ID.

-Processes should be designed to either correct these error records in the interface table using UI or reject error records, and correct/update errored data in the source system and re-process it or if the mapping is wrong, then update/create mappings in the staging table re-import it.
+Processes should be designed to either correct these error records in the interface table using UI or reject error records, and right/update errored data in the source system and re-process it.
+If the mapping is wrong, update/create mappings in the staging table and re-import it.
 Oracle Receivables will never import rejected/errored data in Receivables.
 These rejected records in the interface table can be purged.

-Stage Table: Here, data is transferred from the source system.
-All success and errors records should be notified to process owners in a detailed or summary report.
+- Stage Table: Here, data is transferred from the source system.
+All success and error records should be notified to process owners in a detailed or summary report.
 The process owner should take appropriate action as per notification.

 Base Table: Here, data is transferred from the Interface table.
-Auto Invoice generates its Execution report, which shows the error and success record count summary and errors in details.
+Auto Invoice generates its Execution report, which shows the detailed error and success record count summary and errors.
 This report should be notified to process owners to take appropriate action.

-The above-mentioned processes help design this integration with Oracle Receivable.
+The processes mentioned above help design this integration with Oracle Receivable.